What Causes Head and Neck Cancer?

 - Stop smoking and using tobacco.
 Banner MD Anderson has tobacco cessation programs to help.

-- Protect yourself against HPV – practice safe sex and get the HPV vaccine.
+- Protect yourself against HPV.
+Practice safe sex, such as starting sexual activities at a later age and limiting sexual partners, and get the HPV vaccine.

 - Wear protective gear if exposed to chemicals, fumes and dust.